davidgsd/AllScan/README.md

 [How To - Build a High-Quality Full-Duplex AllStar Node for Under $150](https://allscan.info/docs/diy-node.php)<br>
 [How To - Build a Full-Duplex AllStar Node Using a Mobile Radio](https://allscan.info/docs/mobile-radio-node.php)

-AllScan nodes provide extensive features and excellent audio quality at a lower price than any other node on the market.
-They are easy to build by anyone with computer & electronics skills.
+AllScan nodes provide extensive features and excellent audio quality, and can be built by anyone with intermediate-level computer & electronics skills.
 I also provide kits and fully assembled & tested nodes at reasonable prices - see my [Products Page](https://allscan.info/products/) for details.

 # Configuration Files and Parameters
 Most nodes already have a number of Cfg files and to simplify the install process AllScan will try to use these rather than require redundant files/data to be created/entered.
 These files are as follows: